em-bst/graph-neural-networks/REPORT.md

 # Graph Neural Networks - Comprehensive Report
+*Théo Bacqueyrisse*

 ## Introduction
 In this project, I will first try to understand the theory behind Graphs and their use with Neural Networks.
 Then, in a second part, I will detail the approach used in order to make Graph Level predictions applied to Molecules Data.
-Finally, in a third part, I will introduce the work that has been done to implement a Graph Transformer from scratch (*compléter*)
+Finally, in a third part, I will introduce the work that has been done to implement a Graph Transformer from scratch.

 ## I - Graph Neural Network Theory